htcondor/htcondor/docs/admin-manual/introduction-admin-manual.rst

     of swap space, memory, number of CPUs, the larger variety of resource requests it can serve.

+..
+Note: The pipe below is a newline to prevent an awful looking page flow

+|

 :index:`access point`
 :index:`access<single: submit; machine>`

 .. sidebar::
+   Access Point (AP) Diagram

    .. mermaid::
       :caption: Daemons for an Access Point, one *condor_shadow* per running job.